Yelp/paasta/docs/source/deploy_groups.rst

 #.
 Edit your service's ``marathon-*.yaml`` and ``chronos-*.yaml`` files to specify which instances belong to which deploy group

 #.
 Push your changes to the soa configs repo

-#.
-Regenerate your jenkins workflow one last time by running ``paasta generate-pipeline``

 Alternatively to a jenkins pipeline, you can use ``paasta mark-for-deployment`` with the ``--deploy-group`` flag to manually mark each of your deploy groups.